-The fund management plan current for the year ended 30 June 2022 was prepared in accordance with section 9 of the Act and was formally endorsed by Livestock SA.
-This plan was presented at a public meeting held online on 1 April 2021 and the plan was made publicly available on the PIRSA website.
+The Fund management plan current for the year ended 30 June 2023 was prepared in accordance with section 9 of the Act.
+The plan was formally endorsed by Livestock SA.
+This plan was presented at a public meeting held 28 July 2022 and was made publicly available on the PIRSA website.
 It is attached to this report.